DPulavarthy/Rita/README.md

 ![TEXT_TAGS](assets/text_tags.gif)

 ### How to Use
-***Note:*** This bot's code complexity not meant for beginners and might be confusing, if you do not understand how it works I will be glad to help, just contact me on Discord
-[Kurasad#2521](https://discord.com/users/476812566530883604), but if you do not understand anything this might not be the bot for you, yet.
+***NOTE:*** This bot's complexity of the code is not meant for beginners and might be confusing.
+But if you do not know how it works, I will gladly help you.
+(Discord: [Kurasad#2521](https://discord.com/users/476812566530883604)).
+This bot is made for advanced programmers; if you cannot understand anything about this bot, it might not be the right fit for you.

 After forking the project add the proper information for the following files.